nschonni/healthvault-docs/healthvault/tools/acc/acc-create-or-edit-a-device-directory-page.md

+---
+title: Application Configuration Center:  Device directory
+author: jhutchings1
+ms.author: justhu
+ms.date: 04/12/2017
+ms.topic: article
+ms.prod: healthvault
+---

-# ACC: Create or Edit a Device Directory Page
+# Create or Edit a Device Directory Page

 Once your device directory listed under the directories on the Home tab, you can edit the directory page accordingly.

+> [!NOTE]
-In addition to the below items, it has the same configuration details as [Create or Edit an application directory page](acc-create-or-edit-an-application-directory-page.md).
+> The device directory page supports all of the same configuration options as the [Create or Edit an application directory page](acc-create-or-edit-an-application-directory-page.md).
+This article describes only the options which are specific to devices.

-#Categories:
+# Categories
 * Device types – You can choose the type of the device here.
 For example, Blood Pressure Monitor or ECG Device.

-# Device models:
+# Device models
 Optional.
 You can choose the different model devices here.
 * Device model name: Your device model’s unique name.
 * Device model display name: Your device model’s display name.